-Orofacial myofunctional therapy works for all ages.
-Although children and adolescents see the most improvement, adults can also benefit.
+Myofunctional therapy works for all ages.
 Your body is always changing and remodeling itself—and orofacial myofunctional therapy capitalizes on the fact that your jawbones are among the most dynamic bones in the entire body.
 That means they’re more receptive to the forces released when performing therapeutic exercises.

 Of all the treatment options available, myofunctional therapy is probably the least invasive.
 In many cases, all we’re talking about is performing some simple exercises for a few minutes a day.
 You can often do these exercises anytime and anywhere you want.
 Do them while you’re watching TV or while you’re cooking dinner.
 You can even do them while driving to school or work.

 - Better sleep